tomjenningss/deploying-and-packaging-applications/README.md

 ## Building and running the application

+Ensure you are running the Quick Lab in Google Chrome for the full experience.

 Check you are in the `home/project` folder:

 `pwd`

+If a terminal window does not open navigate:

+`Terminal -> New Terminal`

 Clone the Project you are going to be working in: